Defying warnings, millions in the US travel for Thanksgiving

 Last year, a record 26 million passengers and crew passed through U.S. airport screening in the 11-day period around Thanksgiving.

-People tend to drive rather than fly during the holiday, but AAA has projected those numbers also are likely to be lower this year.
+More Americans drive than fly during the holiday, but AAA has projected those numbers are also likely to be lower this year.
 How much lower the auto club has not said.

 Many states and cities have adopted precautions.
-Travelers to Los Angeles — either by plane or train — are being required to fill out an online form acknowledging California’s request that people quarantine for two weeks after arrival in the state.
+Travelers to Los Angeles, either by plane or train, were required to fill out an online form acknowledging California’s request that people quarantine for two weeks after arrival in the state.

 The resurgence of the virus and the refusal of many people to wear masks or keep their distance from others have caused despair among health care officials and front-line workers.